Individualized Policy Evaluation and Learning under Clustered Network Interference: Introduction

-Despite these potential advantages, there exist some key methodological challenges when learning ITRs in the presence of interference between units.
-First, the structure of spillover effects is often little understood.
-It is difficult to obtain the information about people's relationships, and the existence of unobserved networks can invalidate the performance evaluation of learned ITRs \citep{egami_2021}.
-Second, the total number of possible treatment allocations increases exponentially, leading to the difficulty of inferring causal effects of high-dimensional treatments.
 Thus, efficient individualized policy learning and evaluation require an assumption that is sufficiently informative to constrain the structure of spillover effects.
 At the same time, we must avoid unrealistic assumptions.
-In particular, many researchers assume anonymous (stratified) interference where spillover effects are determined by the number of treated neighbors regardless of which neighbors are treated \citep{toward_hudgens_2008,large_liu_2014,viviano2019policy}.
-Yet, in the real world, the way in which one unit's treatment influences another unit's outcome often depends on their specific relationship.
+In particular, many researchers assume anonymous (stratified) interference, in which spillover effects are determined by the number of treated neighbors regardless of which neighbors are treated \citep{toward_hudgens_2008,large_liu_2014,viviano2019policy}.
+However, the way in which one unit's treatment influences another unit's outcome often depends on their specific relationship.
 Our goal is to relax this anonymous interference assumption by allowing for heterogeneous spillover effects for efficient policy evaluation and learning.

-In this paper, we consider individualized policy evaluation and learning under clustered (partial) network interference \citep[see Section~\ref{sec:setup};][]{sobel2006randomized,toward_hudgens_2008,eric2012}.
+In this paper, we consider the evaluation and learning of individualized policies under clustered (partial) network interference \citep[see Section~\ref{sec:setup};][]{sobel2006randomized,toward_hudgens_2008,eric2012}.
 Under this setting, units are grouped into non-overlapping clusters and interference arises within each of these disjoint clusters rather than between them.
-In other words, the outcome of one unit is possibly affected by the treatments of the other units in the same cluster but not by those of units in other clusters.
-We focus on the experimental settings where the treatment assignment probabilities are known, though we briefly discuss an extension to observational studies with unknown propensity scores.
+In other words, the outcome of one unit is possibly affected by the treatments of the other units in the same cluster, but not by those of units in other clusters.
+We first focus on experimental studies where the treatment assignment probabilities are known (Sections~\ref{sec:method}~and~\ref{sec:empiricalPL}).
+We then consider observational studies, in which propensity scores are unknown and must be estimated (Section~\ref{sec:extension:obs}).